‘Dance Moms’ Season 8 Spoilers: Including The Dance That Made Brynn Rumfallo Leave The Show

 A post shared by Abby Lee Miller (@therealabbylee) on

-Fans speculated that perhaps Abby had originally left Dance Moms as yet another flounce, and that she would return in the next couple of weeks.
-However, it was confirmed that Dancing with the Stars Cheryl Burke would be replacing Abby as the girls’ dance teacher and coach.
+Fans speculated that perhaps Abby had originally left Dance Moms as yet another flounce and that she would return in the next couple of weeks.
+However, it was confirmed that Dancing with the Stars’ Cheryl Burke would be replacing Abby as the girls’ dance teacher and coach.
 Some speculate that Abby left the show in anticipation of her sentencing for fraud, which will take place in late May.

 Jazz hands ????⚡️????⚡️???? @niasioux @kendallvertes @kalanihilliker @camrynbridges @chloelukasiak #dancemoms